claraj/book_wishlist_flask_alchemy/README.md

 ## Deployment to Heroku

+Create a Heroku account and install Heroku command line tools.

-Add psycopg2 and gunicorn to requirements.txt
+Add latest versions of psycopg2 and gunicorn to requirements.txt

 Create a **Procfile** with this line in it